jansmolders86/mediacenterjs/README.md

 Other known issues
 ==================
 * Subfolder support is not working yet
-* Code needs to be re-factored.
-Frontend will be ported to knockout (or angular)
+* Frontend will be ported to knockout (or angular)

 What still needs to be done
 ==================